GERSHON COHEN, PH.D., PROJECT DIRECTOR

 Since 1990, Gershon Cohen has been protecting public waters from the discharge of toxic pollutants.
 He received River Network’s “River Hero” award in 2006, and a lifetime achievement award from the Clean Water Network in 2013.
 An Earth Island Project Director since 1998, he co-founded the Great Whale Conservancy and Ultimate Civics projects.
 Gershon has a master’s degree in Molecular Biology, and a doctorate in Environmental Policy.

-Barry Sulkin has been a professional environmental engineer since 1990.
-He has a Bachelor's and Masters degree in E.E., and has won numerous awards for his technical expertise and commitment to protecting waters from toxic discharges.
+Barry Sulkin has been a professional environmental consultant since 1990.
+He has a Bachelor's degree in Environmental Science and Masters degree in Environmental Engineering, and has won numerous awards for his technical expertise and commitment to protecting waters from toxic discharges.
 He has worked as an investigator, consultant and scientist for attorneys, environmental/citizens organizations, municipalities, individuals, businesses, and the press.

 Joe Geldhof, Esq.